Injury Attorneys | Restoring LivesTM

-An Indiana man has filed suit against the maker of an artificial hip implant, claiming that the implant has left him in constant pain and needed to be replaced after implantation.
-The suit, filed in December, came only a few days after a jury decided to award a massive damage amount in a case involving the same device.
+An Indiana man has filed a suit against the maker of an artificial hip implant, claiming that the implant left him in constant pain and needed to be replaced after implantation.
+The suit, filed in December 2016, came only a few days after a jury decided to award a massive damage amount in a case involving the same device.

 The jury decided to award more than $1 billion in damages to six plaintiffs who sued Johnson & Johnson (J&J) over its Pinnacle hip implant.
 There have been complaints for years that the device causes problems in patients.
 It allegedly breaks down, releasing toxic amounts of metal debris into the body.
 Patients have complained of many side effects, including constant pain, mood swings, hearing loss, and vision problems.

 J&J’s DePuy Orthopaedics subsidiary already faces lawsuits from more than 10,000 individuals over problems with its artificial hip implants.
 The suit ruled on in December is one of four bellwether cases being used to determine how the rest should proceed.

 So far, three cases have been resolved, two in favor of the plaintiffs and one in favor of J&J. A month after the most recent ruling, the judge in the case cut the award in half, noting that the massive punitive damages component (all but $32 million of the $1.041 billion total) might not be allowed by law.
 The judge, however, did not dispute any of the negligence found by the jury.

 This isn’t the first problem J&J and DePuy have had with hip implants.
 Their ASR XL device was recalled in 2010, and the company set aside $2.5 billion for potential damage payments to patients.
 They’re also not the only hip implant manufacturer to have problems.
 Devices from at least three other manufacturers have also prompted recalls and lawsuits.

 Consumer Reports has cautioned those considering hip replacement surgery to do their homework before scheduling the procedure.